Study of Flat Spectrum Radio Quasars and BL Lacertae Objects as Sources of Diffusive Ultra High-Energy Cosmic Rays

 \section{Summary and Conclusion}

-In this work, we have investigated the flux of UHECRs within the standard $\Lambda$CDM cosmology, considering both FSRQs and BL~Lac objects as potential source populations.
+In this work, we have investigated the flux of UHECRs within the standard $\Lambda$CDM cosmology, considering both FSRQs and BL Lac objects as potential source populations.
 A mixed nuclear composition consisting of p, He, N, Si, and Fe was adopted to model the CRs spectra and the corresponding shower observables $\langle X_\text{max} \rangle$ and $\sigma(X_\text{max})$.
-The theoretical predictions show a good level of agreement with the combined Auger and TA data, yielding reduced $\chi^2$ values of $2.02$ and $2.43$ for the FSRQ and BL~Lac scenarios, respectively.
+The theoretical predictions show a good level of agreement with the combined Auger and TA data, yielding reduced $\chi^2$ values of $2.37$ and $2.55$ for the FSRQ and BL~Lac scenarios, respectively.
 The deviation from a purely protonic composition indicates that a mixed composition provides a more realistic description of UHECRs propagation and air-shower behaviour.
 We obtain $\kappa \approx 5.65$, indicating that the required CR power is only a few times larger than the gamma-ray luminosity and is energetically consistent with UHECR source models.
 The best-fit acceleration efficiency $\eta \approx 0.1$ is also consistent with numerical simulations of relativistic jet acceleration and magnetic reconnection, supporting the physical plausibility of the assumed mechanism.
-We find different inter-separation source distance for fitting the observable flux data at $160$ kpc and $0.2$ Mpc for FSRQ and BL Lac objects respectively, also we get difference nuclear abundance for both sources as shown in Table~\ref{tab:fsrq_bllac_params}.
+We find different inter-separation source distance for fitting the observable flux data at $8.0 \pm 1$ Mpc and $160 \pm 21$ Mpc for FSRQ and BL Lac objects respectively, also we get difference nuclear abundance for both sources as shown in Table~\ref{tab:fsrq_bllac_params}.
 The fitted $d_s$ value for FSRQs is not consistent with the Fermi-LAT observation.

-The full-sky flux distributions constructed using the HEALPix formalism reveal distinct anisotropy patterns across different energy scales and source classes.
-In the FSRQ case, anisotropy becomes increasingly pronounced at higher energies ($50$~EeV), highlighting the dominance of nearby high-luminosity sources and reduced contribution from distant ones due to energy loss effects.
-Conversely, BL~Lac sources display a relatively smoother and more isotropic flux pattern, consistent with their lower luminosity and uniform spatial distribution.
-These results emphasize the combined influence of source properties, spatial evolution, and propagation effects in shaping the observed UHECRs flux.

-The positional cross-matching of identified hotspot regions with the SIMBAD database further supports a possible association between localized flux enhancements and nearby extragalactic sources.
-In particular, the hotspot near $(\mathrm{RA}=163.42^{\circ},, \mathrm{Dec}=-88.26^{\circ})$ coincides with several AGNs and galaxies as given in Table~\ref{tab:hotspot_extragalactic} and \ref{tab:hs1_galaxies}.
-Such correlations indicate that these extragalactic sources could contribute to the observed high-energy flux excess.

-Overall, the present analysis demonstrates that the mixed-composition models under this method can reproduce key spectral and compositional features observed in UHECRs data.
-The anisotropy signatures and hotspot correlations offer potential clues to the origin of UHECRs, motivating further multi-messenger and directional studies with improved statistics and higher-resolution datasets.